rchain-community/rchain-community.github.io/content/tutorials/off-chain.md

   // Wait to receive the answer back from the registry for( doubler <- doublerCh) {

-    // Double a number and send the answer to stdout doubler!(7, *stdout)
+    // Double a number and send the answer to result doubler!(7, *result)
   }
 }
 ```